Indoor Refueling of Hydrogen-Powered Industrial Trucks

 Outdoor hydrogen fueling stations started to appear in select U.S. markets in the 1990s to provide fuel for fleets of hydrogen-powered cars and buses involved in demonstration projects.
-Over the last several years, fueling expanded indoors to support similar demonstration projects as large-scale warehouse operations considered replacing battery-powered industrial trucks with hydrogen-powered ones.
-Hydrogen can be as safe as, or safer than, the traditional lead-acid batteries used in today's electric-powered industrial trucks.
-For example, some of the hazards of working with lead-acid batteries are:
+Fueling expanded indoors to support similar demonstration projects as large-scale warehouse operations replacing battery-powered industrial trucks with hydrogen-powered ones.
+By 2020, there were more than 50,000 hydrogen powered industrial trucks in operation in the United States.

 Indoor fueling in a typical warehouse is safe because of the large air volume as compared to other indoor spaces (e.g., a residential garage); potential hydrogen leaks can disperse rapidly in a large volume resulting in a hydrogen concentration below hazardous levels.